19 September 2021

 Welcoming children"Then Jesus put a little child among them.
 Taking the child in his arms, he said to them, “Anyone who welcomes a little child like this on my behalf welcomes me, and anyone who welcomes me welcomes not only me but also my Father who sent me.”

 These words from Mark 9 are at the heart of our children and families ministries, across the church.
 Its the 'go-to' passage for us, reminding us of the welcome and embrace of God for those most vulnerable in society.
-Sermon questions
+Quick Questions

 |